SaiSandeep-01/Virtual_Sales_Advisor/README.md

 9. The phone number specified above will soon receive a call.
 Answer the call and engage in a conversation with the sales agent.
 10. The file named agentTester.py is primarily designed for testing the Agent exclusively and is not an integral part of the project.
 It can be removed if necessary.
 11. To modify the operational prerequisites of the Agent, revise all the Conversation Stages and the Dictionary containing the company's information, located at line 222.
+12. To enable integration, develop a frontend and initiate an HTTP request through it based on your requirement to the hosted link using the specified JSON format for functional purposes.

 ## Technology